 HUF's advantages and disadvantages are many, some of which are mentioned below.

-An adopted child may also become a member of the HUF.
+Inclusivity: An adopted child is eligible to become a member of the HUF.

-Members of HUF can easily avail of loans.
+Financial Support: Members can easily avail of loans under the HUF entity.

 Like every other scheme, HUF has good and bad aspects associated with it.
 So, keeping these things in mind, the HUF members should act towards their assets and property.
 The Karta should be aware when it comes to giving property to any particular family member as a gift.
 The specific individual would only be able to receive the property by following the legal norms.